utlibraries/ai-music-metadata-project/README.md

 # AI Music Metadata Project

 ## Overview
 Automates metadata extraction and OCLC matching for CD and LP collections.
-The workflow uses AI to extract metadata from images, searches OCLC WorldCat, analyzes matches, and creates ready-to-use cataloging files.
+This project uses AI as a tool for basic metadata extraction from images and for analyzing OCLC match results.
+It also searches OCLC WorldCat with the generated metadata and creates ready-to-use cataloging files.
+In addition, there are now scripts in each workflow folder for experimenting with batch uploading to Alma Sandbox if desired.

 **Separate workflows for CDs and LPs** - each format has its own processing folder with dedicated scripts and configurations.

-**Note: This repository is under active development.**
+***Note: This repository is under active development.***

 ---
 ## Features
-- **AI Metadata Extraction**: GPT-4o reads CD/LP images and extracts title, artist, publisher, tracks, dates, and physical description
+- **AI Metadata Extraction**: LLM extracts title, artist, publisher, tracks, dates, and physical description from CD/LP images
-- **OCLC Integration**: Automated WorldCat searches return up to 10 matching records
+- **OCLC Integration**: Automated WorldCat searches return up to 10 matching records per item
-- **AI Match Analysis**: GPT-4.1-mini evaluates matches, assigns confidence scores, and explains reasoning
+- **AI Match Analysis**: LLM evaluates matches, assigns confidence scores, and explains reasoning
 - **Verification**: Automatic track listing and publication year validation
 - **Batch Processing**: 50% cost savings for batches over 10 items (automatic)
-- **HTML Review Interface** (Optional): Visual review of matches with images
+- **HTML Review Interface** (Optional but a very convenient tool): Visual review of matches with images
+- **Alma Batch Uploads**: Creates new bibs, holdings, and items by importing bibliographic information from OCLC.
+Intended for experimentation in Alma SANDBOX and excluded from the automated run script.
 ---

 ## Installation